 Start a business

 Like most places, the salaries here vary greatly depending on your profession, qualifications, experience and from company to company.
-To give you a rough idea of what to expect, here is a list of the average wage for a number of occupations.
+To give you a rough idea of what to expect, here is a list of the median wage for a number of occupations.

 Salaries in Sweden